simonescaccia/Autonomous-Dog-Feeder/README.md

 - Cloud level:
   - Lambda data query: the Lambda function will query the DynamoDB table selecting the samples in a given interval of time.
   - Lambda data computation: the Lambda function will compute the sum of the food eaten and the sum of the water drunk in a given interval of time.
-  - Lambda data visualization: since we send only the samples with a value greater than 0, we need to add to these samples the samples with a value equal to 0, to have a complete visualization of the data.
+  - Lambda data visualization: formatting data to be visualized on a web page.
 Then the Lambda function will return a web page with the data computed.

 ### Software architecture